 LIMP-HOME BELT

-In case of an alternator jamming, install the limphome belt on the remaining "good" alternator.
+In case of malfunction of the lower alternator, install the limp-home belt on the upper alternator.
 The installation of the belt allows the coach to be driven to a repair facility after only minor manipulations.

 Lower alternator failure: